-'Yes Mr. Belanger, and do forgive my impudent oversight and ken, for impropriety is not a common consuetude with me.
+'Yes Mr Belanger, and do forgive my impudent oversight and ken, for impropriety is not a common consuetude of mine.
 Ever since I have begun to suffer degrees of hysteria, I have not been the same lately'.

 'Degrees of hysteria you say, Sir Ainsworth?
 What exactly do you mean by that inusitate declaration?'
 I asked deliberately.

 'Oh forgive me, you do not know Mr Belanger, I was referring to my-how would I call it, my profound episodes of delirium that Dr Remington had diagnosed me having', he replied.